EmmanuelRoux/ngx-matomo-client/README.md

 #### Do not track

-The _do not track_ feature is supported, just set the `acceptDoNotTrack` configuration option.
+_Do not track_ feature is supported, just set `acceptDoNotTrack` configuration option.

-Please note that _do-not-track_ setting is configured server-side!
-You should likely set this setting here to match you server-side configuration.
+Please note that _do-not-track_ setting is also configured server-side!
+You should likely set this setting here to match your server-side configuration.
 In case users opt-in for _do-not-track_:

 - If set to `true` here, users will not be tracked, independently of you server-side setting.
 - If set to `false` here (the default), users will be tracked depending on your server setting, **but tracking requests